sdiehl/write-you-a-haskell/008_extended_parser.md

           let f x y = x y
 ```

-This is of course the simplest implementation of the this tracking method and
+This is of course the simplest implementation of the tracking method and
-could be further extended by giving an weighted ordering to the constraints
+could be further extended by giving a weighted ordering to the constraints
 based on their likelihood of importance and proximity and then choosing which
 location to report based on this information.
 This remains an open area of work.